nowiro/WebApp/README.md

-# API & UI Frameworks comparison
+# API & UI - Comparison of JS Frameworks
 * Visual Studio 2012 for API and UI.AngularJS
 ** Ready to work on the Windows Server 2012 with IE 10 engine ** .NET Framework 4.5